 every creature be wiped out by the waters of a flood; there will never again be

 a flood to destroy the earth.”
-The fulfillment of this covenant rests
+Fulfilling this covenant rests

 solely with God.
 It does not depend on anything we will do or can do.